UWPCE-PythonCert/SystemDevelopment/slides_sources/source/profiling.rst

 Today's topics
 ==============

+.. rst-class:: left medium

   -  Determining performance objectives
   -  Measuring performance a.k.a. profiling
   -  Performance optimizations

 What is Software Profiling
 --------------------------